 In such an age ideas are everything and openness reigns supreme.
 Power rests, increasingly, on winning the argument, and censorship has no place.

-SPEECH Act into law.
-It wasn't aimed explicitly at the UK; rather, it protects Americans from the enforcement of all libel judgments ruled against them in countries that don't afford the same free speech protection as the US First Amendment.
+signed the SPEECH Act into law.
+It wasn't aimed explicitly at the UK; rather, it protects Americans from the enforcement of all libel judgments ruled against them in countries that don't afford the same free speech protection as the US First

 Ministers say the system would be cheaper and quicker, and hope it could deter foreigners from flocking to our courts in so-called libel tourism .

--- one that had general respect and could deliver non-legal fast justice in areas where people complained of press abuse -- is preferable to the law.
-If complainants want a rapid correction then mediation does offer a cheap and speedy way of addressing
+Commission -- one that had general respect and could deliver non-legal fast justice in areas where people complained of press abuse -- is preferable to the law.
+If complainants want a rapid correction then mediation does offer a cheap and speedy

 Clarke said that the PCC would have to beef itself up to be able to take on the role, and would have to do more to ensure it had the confidence of the public.